-I am a third-year M.Sc. student at Nanjing University, advised by Prof. Zongzhang Zhang.
-Before starting my M.Sc., I received my B.Sc. degree from Nanjing University in 2022 and interned at ByteDance.
+I am currently a Ph.D. student at Georgia Institute of Technology, advised by Prof. Bo Dai.
+Before starting my Ph.D., I received my M.Sc. and B.Sc. degree from Nanjing University.

 π₯ News